Hugh of Italy

-Hugh (c.
-880–947), known as Hugh of Arles or Hugh of Provence, was the king of Italy from 926 until his death.
+Hugh of Italy (c.
+880/885 – April 10, 948), known as Hugh of Arles or Hugh of Provence, was the king of Italy from 926 until 947, and regent in Lower Burgundy and Provence from 911 to 933.
 He belonged to the Bosonid family.
-During his reign, he empowered his relatives at the expense of the aristocracy and tried to establish a relationship with the Byzantine Empire.
+During his reign in Italy, he empowered his relatives at the expense of the aristocracy and tried to establish a relationship with the Byzantine Empire.
 He had success in defending the realm from external enemies, but his domestic habits and policies created many internal foes and he was removed from power before his death.

 Early life

-Hugh of Arles was born in 880/1, the eldest surviving son of Count Theobald of Arles and Bertha of Lotharingia.
-By inheritance, he was count of Arles and Vienne, which made him one of the most important and influential nobles in the Kingdom of Provence.
-After Emperor Louis III was captured, blinded, and exiled from Italy in 905, Hugh became his chief adviser in Provence and regent.
-By 911, most of the royal prerogatives were exercised by Hugh and Louis ceded him the titles dux of Provence and marchio of the Viennois.
+Hugh of Arles was born in 880/885, the eldest surviving son of Count Theobald of Arles and Bertha of Lotharingia.
+By inheritance, he was count of Arles and Vienne, which made him one of the most important and influential nobles in the Kingdom of Lower Burgundy (Provence).
+After King and Emperor Louis III was captured, blinded, and retreated from Italy to Burgundy in 905, Hugh became his chief adviser in Lower Burgundy and Provence.
+By 911, most of the royal prerogatives were exercised by Hugh as regent, and Louis ceded him the titles dux of Provence and marchio of the Viennois.

 He moved the capital to his family's chief seat of Arles and in 912 married Willa, widow of King Rudolph I of Burgundy.
 Hugh then unsuccessfully attempted to take Burgundy from Rudolph's son, Rudolph II.

 At an unknown date, a Provençal army led by Hugh, his brother Boso, and Hugh Taillefer invaded Lombardy with the support of Hugh's mother.
 On the basis of the account of Constantine Porphyrogenitus, this event has been dated to as late as 923–924, but the account of Liutprand of Cremona dates the event earlier, between 917 and 920.

 About 922, a sizable faction of Italian nobles revolted against the by-then Emperor Berengar and elected Rudolph II as their king.
 This started a civil war, which resulted in Berengar's death in 924.